 Jeremy often says that 3D printing is transformative.
 With what I heard and saw at this presentation, I understood what that means.
 Yes, 3D printing will help those recipients of the prosthetic hands who would not otherwise have them.
 It will change their lives!
 It will also change the lives of the “makers” as they are able to reach out to help others in such direct and constructive ways.

-3D printing will change relationships as well.
+3D printing changes lives and will change relationships as well.
 It will change relationships between makers and recipients, between people across the world involved in a common project, and between individuals and industry.